jhmcstanton/jhmcstanton.github.io/posts/blog/2020-11-24-dependent-units.markdown

 ```

 This is quite a bit better:

 - Each parameter has its own type so its hard to mix them up
-- The return type is also specific and harder to mess up
+- The return type is also specific and enforces that the implementation
+  acknowledges it
-- The type is clearer
+- The type is clearer at a glance

 This approach works well in practice, and can be seen in many code bases.
 It
-can still be messed up, but using the record datatype makes that at least more
+can still be goofed, but using the record datatype should make that harder to do
+and easier to resolve in the event that it happens.
+In general, I would
-obvious.
-In general, I would reccommend just going with this approach.
+recommend just going with this approach.

 But what if we wanted an even more type safe approach, just for fun?
 That's what
 the next section tries to accomplish.